DJBen/swift-objc-value-type/README.md

     }

     public override func isEqual(_ object: Any?) -> Bool {
         if let other = object as?
-ValueClass {
+ValueObjc {
             return wrapped == other.wrapped
         }
         return false